Event Server#

 Care should be taken by module implementation not to cause self recursive or mutually recursive endless processing loop.

 Engine registers an event that signalizes when the Engine was started or stopped.
-Event is registered by Engine, with Source.Type set to ENGINE and with the following event type:
+Event is registered by Engine, with Source.Type set to ENGINE and with event type event/<server_id>/engine where <server_id> represent identification of local server.
+Source timestamp is set to None and payload is specified by hat-event://events.yaml#/$defs/events/engine.

 Implementation#